jihad7aljubeh/push-swap/README.md

 You must:

 - Implement a sorting program `push_swap` that prints the sequence of operations.
-- Optionally implement a checker program `checker` that validates a given list of operations.
 - Respect strict rules on allowed instructions and input handling.

 ---